docker-flow/docker-flow-swarm-listener/README.md

-# Docker Flow: Swarm Listener
+# Docker Flow Swarm Listener

-The project listens to Docker Swarm events and sends requests when a change occurs.
+*Docker Flow Swarm Listener* is designed to listen to Docker Swarm events and send requests when a change occurs.
 At the moment, the only supported option is to send a notification when a new service is created, or an existing service was removed from the cluster.
 More extensive feature support is coming soon.

 * [Sending Notification Requests On Service Creation and Removal](#sending-notification-requests-on-service-creation-and-removal)
 * [Sending Notification Requests To Multiple Destinations](#sending-notification-requests-to-multiple-destinations)